Control-D-Inc/ctrld/README.md

 - Ubiquiti

 In order to start `ctrld` as a DNS provider, simply run `./ctrld setup auto` command.
 You can optionally supply the `--cd` flag on order to configure a specific Control D device on the router.

+In this mode, and when Control D upstreams are used, the router will [relay your network topology](https://docs.controld.com/docs/device-clients) to Control D (LAN IPs, MAC addresses, and hostnames), and you will be able to see your LAN devices in the web panel, view analytics and apply unique profiles to them.

 ## Configuration